naeimehnajafi/Udacity_AI_portfolio/README.md

 ### Project 2: [Create your own Image Classifier](https://github.com/naeimehnajafi/Udacity_AI_portfolio/tree/810617298f7cf922aaadd5690bbbd40376189e97/Create_your_own_image_classifier)

 Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, I first developed code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project, I first developed code for an image classifier built with PyTorch.
+The goal was to traine an image classifier to recognize different species of flowers, then convert it into a command line application.

 ## Certificates